andreafra/andreafranchini.com/src/content/works/se2-project.md

 At the end a client could join a queue by signing up with their phone number, and get a ticket for their reservation.
 Store employees could then verify that ticket by scanning its QR code and validating it against the DB.

-We also performed full intergration testing of the project.
+We also performed full unit and intergration testing of the project.

-While the architecture was pretty classic (3-tier web application, boring...), we experimented with REST APIs and Docker to setup this project.
-If you want to run it, there should be detailed instruction in the [repository readme file](//github.com/andreafra/Software-Engineering-2-Project-2021).
-Nothing too complicated or fancy, it's just the usual "docker-compose" stuff.
+While the architecture was pretty classic (3-tier web application), we experimented with REST APIs, Docker and Stateless design to setup this project.
+If you want to run it, there are detailed instruction in the [repository readme file](//github.com/andreafra/Software-Engineering-2-Project-2021).
+Nothing too complicated, just the usual "docker-compose up -d" stuff.

 Finally we had to review another's team project testing practices and results.